evo-cloud/hmake/README.md

 From the top-level `HyperMake` file, use `includes` section to include any `*.hmake` files inside project tree.
 It can't access any files outside project tree.

+By default, it will search for `.hmakerc` files inside project directories, and load them in the order from parent to child folders.

 ### File Format